Welcome to today's edition of the Rush 24-7 podcast.

 The left is now divided.

-Do we uh send our leaders into the White House as they did yesterday to try to talk about common ground and what we can come up with so we avoid the fallout of actually declaring this war over and return the troops and cut off the money and take the political consequences of that?
+Do we send our leaders into the White House as they did yesterday to try to talk about common ground and what we can come up with so we avoid the fallout of actually declaring this war over and return the troops and cut off the money and take the political consequences of that?

-Or uh do we know try to again set some kind of timetable, uh, put some kind of timetable on the Iraqi government if uh if Bush won't accept one, how about putting one on the Iraqi government?
+Or do we try to again set some kind of timetable, put some kind of timetable on the Iraqi government if Bush won't accept one?

-In the midst of this war, the Parliament is taking a two-month vacation.
+In the midst of this war, the parliament is taking a two-month vacation.

 What do they think they are?